-For the year ended January 31, 2017, the Company recorded as an expense the total damages and related costs of \$70.7 million related to these lawsuits.
+For the years ended January 31, 2018 and 2017, the Company recorded as an expense total damages and related costs of respectively \$5.9 million and \$70.7 million related to these lawsuits.

-During the year ended January 31, 2016, the Company initiated the reorganization of its after-sales service, among other things by outsourcing certain activities, resulting in the reduction of the workforce and the closure of some offices.
-During the year ended January 31, 2016, \$3.8 million of severance and \$1.0 million of other costs were recorded as restructuring.
-During the year ended January 31, 2017, the Company revised its estimate and reversed in net income \$1.1 million of restructuring costs previously recorded.
+ii) During the year ended January 31, 2018, the Company relocated its North American sales office in Texas, U.S., and \$2.0 million of severance and \$0.1 million of other costs were recorded as restructuring related to this activity.

+During the year ended January 31, 2017, the Company revised its estimate of previously recorded restructuring costs related to the reorganization of its after-sales service and reversed in the consolidated statement of net income \$1.1 million of restructuring costs.

-For the years ended January 31, 2017 and 2016 [Tabular figures are in millions of Canadian dollars, unless otherwise indicated]
+For the years ended January 31, 2018 and 2017 [Tabular figures are in millions of Canadian dollars, unless otherwise indicated]